 Segmentation of campaigns leads to more tightly themed Adgroups and keywords.

-You can segment your campaigns in the following ways:
+You can segment your campaigns based on the:

 A strong and powerful campaign structure acts as a foundation for achieving an outstanding PPC performance.